johnbillion/user-switching/readme.md

  3. Click *Install Now* next to the User Switching plugin.
  4. Activate the plugin.

-Alternatively, if you have the [Developer plugin](http://wordpress.org/plugins/developer/) installed then User Switching is a one-click install from the Tools -> Developer screen.
+Alternatively, if you have the [WordPress Developer plugin](http://wordpress.org/plugins/developer/) installed then User Switching is a one-click install from the Tools -> Developer screen.

 Failing that, see the guide to [Manually Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).